dizzib/ledger-pivot/readme.md

 This location can be overridden with the `-c` flag on the command line.

-The [settings.yaml] should be edited as required, specifying the source of transaction csv data and (optionally) the pivot table starting configuration.
+The [settings.yaml] should be edited as required, specifying the source of transaction csv data and (optionally) the pivot table initial configuration.

 ## options